LoireLab/df_scripts/docs/chronicle.rst

 from the game, and output text is sanitized so that any special characters are replaced with simple Latin equivalents.

+The chronicle file is trimmed to about 32KB of the most recent text so that it doesn't exceed DFHack's persistence limits.
+Trimmed entries are automatically appended to ``chronicle_full.txt`` in your save folder so nothing is lost.

 Usage
 -----